runlyio/core-dotnet/README.md

 > Multi-threaded batch processing and background jobs for .NET Core

-Runly is an opinionated framework for simplifying complex applications by writing compartmentalized, testable code.
+Runly is an framework for simplifying complex applications by writing compartmentalized, testable code.
 You focus on writing your business logic and Runly gives you a CLI, multi-threading, retries, and more out-of-the-box.

 ![terminal](cli.svg)